Last updated 7th July, 2018

 A juvenile life without parole sentence is generally reserved for the most serious of crimes and is not a sentence handed down lightly.
 The majority of youth crime is dealt with within the juvenile justice system in the State the crime was committed.

 For a life without parole sentence to be proposed, this is not for adolescents breaking and entering, destroying property or stealing handbags.
-This is capital murder, mass murder, serious sexual offences and ultimately the kinds of crimes you could say only adults would commit.
+This is capital murder, mass murder, serious sexual offenses and ultimately the kinds of crimes you could say only adults would commit.
 The fact that forty-three States plus the District of Columbia and the Federal Government have this policy does indicate a level of support for its existence.

 Juvenile Crime and Sentencing